 How does a man who clearly achieved so much in the world, remain so unknown in the country in which he was born and raised?
 Ian Johnson, Barry Town Councillor

 Eirene Lloyd White (Baroness White) 1909-1999

 Eirene received a life peerage in 1970 following an ambitious and successful political career.
 Born at Anwylfan, St Johns Avenue, Belfast in 1909, Eirene’s father, Dr Thomas Jones, was of Welsh heritage.
-For Eirene’s first years she lived between Barry and London and her father sent her to the Methodist Chapel to learn Welsh.
-She attended primary school in Barry and as a little girl, Mrs Pankhurst came to visit her parents at their home in Park Road and Eirene remembered being dressed up in a white dress and a green purple and white suffragette sash.
+Eirene’s formative years were spent between Barry and London.
+She attended primary school in Barry and her father sent her to the Methodist Chapel to learn Welsh.
+As a little girl, Mrs Pankhurst came to visit her parents at their home in Park Road and Eirene remembered being dressed up in a white dress with a green purple and white suffragette sash.
 At the age of 10 she moved to London where her father worked with David Lloyd George.
 Eirene entered St. Paul’s Girls School in 1920 and in 1929 won a scholarship to Somerville College, where she read philosophy, politics and economics.

 After her studies, Eirene had a desire to travel setting off to Europe first, then to America in 1931 working as an adviser at the New York Public Library.
 She happily returned to Wales and was ambitious to pursue a career in Politics.
 She resigned from the civil service, working as a social worker, in order to seek a seat at the next general election as a candidate for the Labour Party.
 In the 1945 general election she obtained nomination as the Labour candidate for Flintshire, where she achieved a creditable result almost defeating Conservative candidate Nigel Birch.